RebornBeat/ZSEI/TECHNICAL_DOCUMENTATION.md

 ZSEI (Zero-Shot Embedding Indexer) is an advanced knowledge management system designed to enhance AI model capabilities through structured analysis, indexing, embedding, and guideline-driven processing.
 Unlike traditional code analysis tools, ZSEI functions as a comprehensive "knowledge cabinet" system that organizes information and processes to guide AI reasoning and response generation across multiple modalities.

 ZSEI serves dual purposes as both the universal storage foundation and intelligence coordination hub for AI-enhanced platforms.
 As a storage foundation, ZSEI provides comprehensive repositories for analysis results, metadata, embeddings, and execution optimizers across all content domains.
-As an intelligence coordination hub, ZSEI enables specialized execution platforms like GENESIS and OMEX to pull domain-specific intelligence and optimizers through standardized interfaces, creating a pull-based ecosystem where each platform can focus on its core strengths while accessing ZSEI's comprehensive analytical capabilities.
+As an intelligence coordination hub, ZSEI enables specialized execution platforms like GENESIS and OMEX to pull domain-specific intelligence and optimizers through standardized interfaces, creating a pull-based ecosystem with optional real-time coordination APIs available where each platform can focus on its core strengths while accessing ZSEI's comprehensive analytical capabilities.

 This documentation provides a complete technical overview of ZSEI's architecture, components, operational flow, and guidelines for various content types.